NLP-Discourse-SoochowU/GAN_DP/README.md

  Ours                46.1   43.1   44.5
 ```

-Obviously, we can not judge whether the performance improvements come from the 18 rhetorical relations or the
+Obviously, it's hard to judge whether the performance improvements come from the 18 rhetorical relations or the
-fake relation "SPAN", which may hinder the progress of DRS parsing.
-Moreover, we explicitly recommend other DRS
+fake relation "SPAN" when using RST Parseval.
+For more clear performance comparison, we explicitly recommend
-researchers to use the original Parseval to evaluate their parsers for a more clear comparison.
+other DRS researchers to use the original Parseval to evaluate their parsers.

 For Chinese DRS parsing, we use a strict method for performance evaluation, and one can refer to
 https://github.com/NLP-Discourse-SoochowU/t2d_discourseparser for details.